matteoramazzotti/slAudio/README.md

         slide_NN.mp3
    lesson01.pdf
 ```
-talkingSlides will produce:
+talkingSlides will
+- learn the backgroud noise profile from the initial 2 seconds of slide_01.mp3
+- denoise all other audio files
+- produce a bunch of .png files from the main lesson.pdf file

+and will produce

 - an html index file that displays an interactive page with sill images and an audio player
 - a set of zip files for downloading the whole lesson
-- a video.mkv file with the fulltime lesson
+- a video (mkv container, ~ 850 KB/min, 50 MB/h) with the all talking slides merged (video h264 1 fps, audio mp3 44100 Hz mono)

-It follows a simple alerative to the slidio pipeline, a sort of explained step by step procedure, but the slidio is much more optimized.
+It follows a simple step-by-step procedure to explain the talkingSlide approach:

 1. save slides (or .odp, .ppt, it's the same) in pdf format.